When Should You Hire a Dog Trainer?

 Good training doesn't suppress behavior — it gives your dog a clearer set of rules and rewards them for choosing the right one.
 The change you'll feel first is mental: your dog looks to you more.
 Everything else follows from that.

-Book a professional behavior evaluation.
+Book a professional behavior orientation.

 A certified trainer reads your dog in real time — you watch live.
 No high-pressure sales.
 You leave with a real plan for your dog.